kevynaguirre/PhyloHGT/README.md

 **Note:** The input file can contain as many observation by line in case your human is interested in run sanalysis in bathc please keep reading

+## Note
+If your human wants to reproduce the experiment please go to REPRODUCIBILTY.md and follow the instructions.